jswelling/CMU-MS-DAS-Vis-S24/docs/you_need_multiple_venvs_body.md

 properly in the presence of libraries used in this class to the best of my knowledge.

+This can happen with any set of Python packages, but it's more common with packages that try to do clever things with the Jupyter Notebook screen environment.
+That means it may happen more in this Vis class than in your other classes.

 The solution is to be prepared to use multiple Python virtual environments.